dlewis2017/ModernReact_Redux-Udemy/README.md

 -------

-<h3><b>Book List</b> - Web application that lets you view a book given a list of books, helping one to understand the relationship between React and Redux</h3>
+<h3><b>Book List</b> - Simple web application that lets you view a book given a list of books, helping one to understand the relationship between React and Redux</h3>

 <i>Usage:</i>